George Ludlow, 3rd Earl Ludlow

-General George James Ludlow, 3rd Earl Ludlow GCB (12 December 1758 – 16 April 1842), was a British peer and soldier.
+General George James Ludlow, 3rd Earl Ludlow, GCB (12 December 1758 – 16 April 1842) was a British Army officer.

 Military service

 Ludlow served in the British Army as a captain during the American Revolutionary War.
 Following the British surrender at Yorktown, he was held as a prisoner of war (POW) in Lancaster, Pennsylvania.
 In May 1782, he was one of 13 POWs forced to draw lots to determine which one should be executed in retaliation for the execution of a patriot captain by loyalists, in what became known as the Asgill Affair.
 He rose to Colonel of the 1st Foot Guards 21 August 1795, and Major General 18 June 1798.
 In 1801 he served under Abercromby and Hely-Hutchinson in the Egyptian Campaign commanding the Guards Brigade, seeing action at Aboukir, and Alexandria (Canope).
 He was made Lieutenant General on 30 October 1805.
 In August 1807 he commanded the 3rd Division in the Copenhagen Campaign under Lord Cathcart.
 Ludlow was promoted General in June 1814.